nscardina/flashcards/README.md

 # flashcards
-Flashcard app for memorizing information
+A user-friendly flashcard app for memorizing information.